 Colleges participating in federal student aid programs are required to make certain information available to all students and staff.
-Hilbert College has compiled the required information at http://www.hilbert.edu/admissions-financial-aid/financial-aid disclosure-links in accordance with federal law.
+Hilbert College has compiled the required information in accordance with federal law on the Hilbert College website.

 COPYRIGHTED MATERIAL, ILLEGAL DOWNLOADING AND PEER TO PEER FILE SHARING